Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Features in Common

 Both are indoor/outdoor compatible PTZ cameras with an IP66 rating.
-They can perform a maximum of 25x optical zoom and can also perform motorized panning and tilting.
+They can perform a maximum of 25x optical zoom and 16x digital zoom.

 Case Type(s)